History of Tipperary GAA: Back in the big picture (2008–2010)

 Tipperary will be playing in Division 2 of the National football league in 2010 after securing promotion from division 3 the year after they had just been promoted from division 4.

 On 25 April 2009 they defeated Down by 0–18 to 1–14 after extra time in the NFL Division 3 final.

-On the 24 May, the senior team bowed out of the Munster Championship at the quarter final stage against Limerick by 1–11 to 1–9.
+On 24 May, the senior team bowed out of the Munster Championship at the quarter-final stage against Limerick by 1–11 to 1–9.
 Limerick had led by 1–6 to no score in the first half, but Tipperary produced a comeback in the second half to eventually lose by two points.

 On 4 July, Tipperary beat Louth by 2–10 to 1–12 in Drogheda in the All Ireland Senior football qualifiers Round 1.
 Tipp and Louth were nip and tuck for most of the game, then Tipp got goals from Barry Grogan and Philip Austin.
 Tipp led by 7 points midway through the half, but Louth, after missing a penalty earlier, scored from their second and made it a tight finish.
 Tipp held on to win by a point, with both teams having lost a man to a red card.

 Tipperary next faced Sligo in round 2 of the qualifiers in Semple Stadium and they were underdogs against a team who fought hard against Galway.
 They started off poor and gave away many points and eventually a goal which gave them a 9-point gap to fill.
 Tipp came back however and pushed the deficit to 1 point, thanks to a goal from Brian Mulvihill, but Damien O'Brien missed a chance to get the equaliser with a few minutes to go.
 Sligo ended up beating Tipp by 1–13 to 1–12, ending their run in the 2009 Championship.

 On 31 October, a Michael Hogan memorial game will take place in Semple Stadium against the 2009 Munster Champions and beaten All-Ireland finalists Cork.
 This game was due to commence earlier in the year, but weather had halted proceedings.
 The original fixture was Tipp v Kilkenny in Senior Hurling and Kerry v Dublin in Senior Football.